 Please select which application you are completing.
 You can apply in one of three ways: 1) University Scholarship Application, 2) Holocaust & Genocide Studies and Jewish Studies Application or 3) BOTH the University Scholarship Application and the Holocaust & Genocide and Jewish Studies Application.
 Select “Finish and Submit” once you make your selection to move to the appropriate application(s) or select “Update your Application” if you are changing your previously submitted answer.

-University Scholarship Application – These scholarships are available to all students that are currently enrolled, in good academic standing, full-time undergraduate or part/time graduate students, with a Stockton GPA of 3.0 or higher.
-Please be aware in previous years the average GPA for students who received awards has been between a 3.5 and 4.0 GPA.
+University Scholarship Application – These scholarships are available to all students that are currently enrolled, in good academic standing, full-time undergraduate or part/time graduate students, with a Stockton GPA , many scholarships require a 3.0 or higher.

 Holocaust & Genocide Studies and Jewish Studies Application – These scholarships are available to students with a proven interest in Holocaust & Genocide Studies and Jewish Studies.
 Applicants need to be currently enrolled, in good academic standing, full-time undergraduate or part/full-time graduate students, with a Stockton GPA of 3.0 or higher.